user4302/goro/README.md

-# Git Repo Manager (v0.4.2)
+# Git Repo Manager (v0.5.0)

 **Git Repo Manager** - A TUI-based tool for managing multiple Git repositories in one place with an intuitive interface.

-> **Note**: The name "GRM" stands for "Git Repo Manager" - a powerful tool to help you manage all your Git repositories from one place.
+> **Note**: The name "GORO" stands for "Git Repo Manager" - a powerful tool to help you manage all your Git repositories from one place.

 ## Features (v0.4.1)

 - **Improved CLI Experience**
-  - Launch TUI by default when running `grm` without arguments
+  - Launch TUI by default when running `goro` without arguments
-  - Maintained backward compatibility with `grm ui`
+  - Maintained backward compatibility with `goro ui`
-  - Maintained backward compatibility with `grm ui`
+  - Maintained backward compatibility with `goro ui`
   - More intuitive command structure

 ## Features (v0.4.0)

 - **Project Rename**
-  - Renamed project from 'app' to 'grm' for better clarity
+  - Renamed project from 'app' to 'goro' for better clarity
   - Updated all internal imports and references
   - Improved project structure and organization

 ## Features (v0.3.8)

 - **New Edit Command**
-  - Added `grm edit <repo>` for interactive editing
+  - Added `goro edit <repo>` for interactive editing
   - Support for renaming repositories with `--name`
   - Update repository paths with `--path`
   - Case-insensitive repository name matching
   - Interactive confirmation prompts (can be skipped with `--force`)

 - **New Sync Commands**
-  - Added `grm sync <repo>` to sync a specific repository
+  - Added `goro sync <repo>` to sync a specific repository
-  - Added `grm sync-all` to sync all tracked repositories
+  - Added `goro sync-all` to sync all tracked repositories
   - Async operations with progress indicators
   - Case-insensitive repository name matching
   - Improved output formatting and error handling